Find a translation key with verbose localization

 Q: Can verbose localization be restricted to admin or staff?

-A: Verbose localization numbers can be hidden from non-technical users by enabling it in individual sessions via the console.
+A: Verbose localization numbers can be hidden from non-technical users by enabling it in individual sessions via the Developer Toolbar or the browser console.

 Q: How can string translations be verified?